Reward Learning through Ranking Mean Squared Error: Experimental Setup and Results

 \subsection{Online Feedback Experiments}

-\paragraph{Experimental Setup}
+\paragraph{Experimental Setup.}

-In our online experiments, a SAC agent interacts with the environment and learns from the estimated reward function $\rlearn$.
-From these interactions, trajectory segments are periodically sampled and rated by a simulated teacher, which provides feedback according to the environment’s ground-truth reward.
+In our online experiments, a SAC agent interacts with the environment and learns from the learned reward function $\rlearn$.
+From these interactions, we periodically sample trajectory segments and assign simulated ratings or preferences based on the environment’s reward function.
 This feedback is then used to update the reward model, guiding the agent’s future behavior.
-We evaluate R4 against RbRL and 3 preference learning algorithms: PEBBLE \citep{lee2021pebble}, SURF \citep{surf}, and QPA \citep{qpa}, across 6 DMC environments: \texttt{Walker-walk}, \texttt{Walker-stand}, \texttt{Cheetah-run}, \texttt{Quadruped-walk}, \texttt{Quadruped-run}, and \texttt{Humanoid-stand}.
+We evaluate R4 against RbRL and three preference learning algorithms: PEBBLE \citep{lee2021pebble}, SURF \citep{surf}, and QPA \citep{qpa}, across six DMC environments: \texttt{Walker-walk}, \texttt{Walker-stand}, \texttt{Cheetah-run}, \texttt{Quadruped-walk}, \texttt{Quadruped-run}, and \texttt{Humanoid-stand}.
 For all methods, we fix a feedback budget: in rating-based approaches, it counts rated trajectories, while in preference-based approaches, it counts pairwise comparisons.
-Since each comparison involves two trajectories, the same budget requires the teacher to assess twice as many trajectories in preference-based methods.
+Since each comparison involves two trajectories, the same budget requires a human to assess twice as many trajectories in preference-based methods.

 All implementation details are provided in Appendix~\ref{sec:onlineImpDetails}.
-For all online experiments, we follow the standard SAC implementation from PEBBLE \citep{lee2021pebble}.
+For the online experiments, we follow the standard SAC implementation from PEBBLE \citep{lee2021pebble}.
 Regarding the reward learning components, the baselines use their default configurations: a uniform feedback schedule and their respective trajectory sampling strategies (uncertainty-based for all except QPA, which uses a near on-policy strategy).
-For completeness, we tested the baselines with our dynamic feedback schedule; however, this degraded their performance (see Appendix~\ref{sec:add_res}, Figure~\ref{fig:online_tricks}).
+For completeness, we tested the baselines with our dynamic feedback schedule; however, this degraded performance (see Appendix~\ref{sec:add_res}, Figure~\ref{fig:online_tricks}).
 Therefore, we report results using each method’s strongest configuration.
-As in the prior section, performance is measured using the environment's ground-truth reward, with learning curves showing 5 individual runs (light) and their mean (dark).
-To test for significant differences between R4 and the baselines, we perform \emph{t}-tests ($\alpha = 0.05$) with Bonferroni correction.
-As we conduct 4 comparisons per environment, we use a corrected significance threshold of $\frac{\alpha}{4}= 0.0125$ to control the family-wise error rate.
+As in the prior section, performance is measured using the (unobserved) environment reward function, with learning curves showing five individual runs (light) and their mean (dark). \emph{t}-tests ($\alpha = 0.05$) with Bonferroni correction identify statistically significant differences between R4 and other methods.
+As we conduct four comparisons per domain, we use a corrected significance threshold of $\frac{\alpha}{4}= 0.0125$ to control the family-wise error rate.
+Appendix~\ref{sec:statsig} has additional results.

-\paragraph{Online Feedback Results}
+\paragraph{Online Feedback Results.}